OpenACMv2: An Accuracy-Constrained Co-Optimization Framework for Approximate DCiM: Abstract

 \section{Abstract}

 Digital Compute-in-Memory (DCiM) accelerates neural networks by reducing data movement. \textit{Approximate} DCiM can further improve power–performance–area (PPA), but demands accuracy-constrained co-optimization across coupled architecture and transistor-level choices.
 Building on OpenYield, we introduce \textit{Accuracy-Constrained Co-Optimization (ACCO)} and present \textbf{OpenACMv2}, an open framework that operationalizes ACCO via \textit{two-level} optimization: (1) accuracy-constrained architecture search of compressor combinations and SRAM macro parameters, driven by a fast GNN-based surrogate for PPA and error; and (2) variation- and PVT-aware transistor sizing for standard cells and SRAM bitcells using Monte Carlo.
 By decoupling ACCO into architecture-level exploration and circuit-level sizing, OpenACMv2 integrates classic single- and multi-objective optimizers to deliver strong PPA–accuracy tradeoffs and robust convergence.
 The workflow is compatible with FreePDK45 and OpenROAD, supporting reproducible evaluation and easy adoption.
-Experiments demonstrate significant PPA improvements under controlled accuracy budgets, enabling rapid “what-if” exploration for approximate DCiM.
+Experiments show that the proposed two-level ACCO framework achieves most of its accuracy-constrained efficiency gain at Level-1 through architecture exploration, delivering roughly 50\%+ PDP reduction, while Level-2 transistor-level optimization provides a further single-digit PDP improvement while preserving accuracy, enabling rapid “what-if” exploration for approximate DCiM.
 The framework is available on \href{https://github.com/ShenShan123/OpenACM}{GitHub}.